 Two-thirds of our nation’s fruits, vegetables and nuts are grown in the “Fertile Ground” of California.
 Our photo project focuses on and pays homage to the farm lands of the state’s Central Coast, where much of this incredible bounty is produced.
 Printed in black and white on Kozo paper infused with wax, the images depict endless arrays of nascent seedlings peeking out from the rich black soil through plastic pathways along rolling hillsides bathed in fog.
 The viewer can experience the vistas of rhythm and repetition, the lines and life, and the arcs of water and hoop houses that loom across the horizon.

-Our photographic approach builds on the groundbreaking New Topographics of Robert Adams, Lewis Baltz and others who introduced the idea that anthropogenic landscapes embody both intrinsic beauty and cultural significance.
-More recent work by Mark Klett, Robert Dawson and their contemporaries continues to inspire this conversation about the artistic and societal lessons to be learned from the seemingly prosaic and hyper-functional scenes that surround us in the American West.
+These scenes of wonder also connote “factories in the field”.
+Increasing automation and technological innovations have reduced the need for workers and limited water resources.
+Sustainability issues, despite innovations in crop management and irrigation are ever present.
+Our photographic approach builds on the groundbreaking New Topographics of Robert Adams, Lewis Baltz who highlighted the idea that anthropogenic landscapes embody both intrinsic beauty and cultural significance.
+Work by Mark Klett, Lewis Baltz and their contemporaries continues to inspire this conversation about the artistic and societal lessons to be learned from the bucolic and yet hyper-functional scenes that surround us in the American West.